 The character of Quincy was based on the real-life Los Angeles County Medical Examiner Dr Thomas Noguchi, who became famous for his often controversial conclusions.
 He performed autopsies on many stars including Marilyn Monroe, Natalie Wood and John Belushi.
 In true Quincy-style, he raised doubts about the official account of Robert F. Kennedy's assassination by showing that Sirhan Sirhan could not have fired the fatal shot.
 He also acted as a technical advisor on the show.
 The show's concept was adapted from the Canadian series Wojeck (1966).

 It originally debuted during the final season of The NBC Sunday Mystery Movie.
 When the show did well in the ratings NBC decided to upgrade it to a weekly series, especially since it looked like The Sunday Mystery Movie would be canceled.
 It's place in the rotation was assumed by the new show Lanigan's Rabbi (1976), which was canceled with the others at the end of the 1976-77 season.
-Quincy was the only element of that series to be spun off on its own.
+Quincy and Columbo (1971) were the only elements of that series to be spun off on its own.